-Edge computing is in the form of computing and it is done on-site or at a particular data, source to minimize the need for the data to be processed in a remote data center.
-It is used to process time-sensitive data and mainly focuses on placing the processing as close as feasible to the source of data to reduce the latency and bandwidth usage.
+Edge computing is in the form of computing and it is done on-site or at a particular date, source to minimize the need for the data to be processed in a remote data center.
+It is used to process time-sensitive data and mainly focuses on placing the processing as close as feasible to the source of data to reduce latency and bandwidth usage.
 It is a distributed computing framework that brings the enterprise applications closer to the data sources like IoT devices or local edge servers.

 Aim of Edge Computing

 The main aim of Edge Computing is to push the computation to the edge of the network away from data centers, mobile phones, and network gateways to provide the services and processing on the behalf of the cloud.

 Types of Edge Computing

 - Device Edge

 - Sensor Edge